EU Licensed4.8/5

 Frequently Asked Questions

-Can I drink alcohol while taking Campral?
+What happens if I drink alcohol while taking Campral?

-Can Campral be used alongside antidepressants?
+Can Campral be used with other medications for alcohol dependence?

 Medically Reviewed